mattrips/scratchPad/Protocol Conformance.md

 In more complex cases, there may be numerous implementations available for each protocol requirement.
 Implementations may be scattered across multiple files of the module, in the source code and binary files of imported modules, or in the Standard Library.

-&#9724;   Engineering protocol conformance requires careful attention to detail.
+&#9724;   Engineering a protocol conformance requires careful attention to detail.
 It would not be unusual for a small change, far from the point of declaration, to significantly alter a protocol conformance.

 Possibly available implementations may be declared in any of the following whether within the same module or in a module imported into the file in which the subject type is declared to conform to the subject protocol:
 1. the declaration of the subject type,